-Located in the Tokyo Bay Area, the Urayasu Campus of Meikai University provides an urban environment for students to enjoy a range of activities alongside their coursework.
+Located in the Tokyo Bay Area, the Urayasu Campus of Meikai University, where the School of Hospitality & Tourism Management is located, provides an urban environment for students to enjoy a range of activities alongside their coursework.
 With easy access to Central Tokyo, exchange students can experience Japan in both student and non-student environments.

 Meikai boasts a strong global emphasis.
 With a triple focus on global relevance, creativity, and critical thinking, the university encourages students to work in both the sciences and the humanities to build a more comprehensive understanding of their field and its relevance in the global market.

 Students who wish to study business, and particularly Hospitality and Tourism Managment, in an international environment will do very well at Meikai University.
 The university’s global emphasis means that students will be asked to not only learn about their area of study but also apply it in multiple frameworks.
 With a comprehensive approach that combines science, business, and the humanities, the School of Hospitality and Tourism Management, alongside other faculties at the university, emphasizes six key areas of global study: communication, international liberal arts, hospitality and tourism, management, practicum, and case studies.
 All courses are taught in English, with the goal of enabling student flexibility in a variety of settings.